manmatha-roy/manmatha.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 I am a researcher in the Crypto Group at the Indian Statistical Institute, Kolkata, currently pursuing a PhD under the joint supervision of Subhamoy Maitra and Arijit Ghosh.
+My research interests lie in Theoretical Computer Science, with a focus on Boolean-valued functions over discrete algebraic structures.
+I study their structural properties and design sublinear algorithms for learning and testing such functions, with applications to cryptography, coding theory, and learning theory.